Real Estate Commission Calculator | RentSpree

 How the real estate agent commission calculator works

-The real estate commission calculator uses a simple equation: The agreed-upon payment percentage (or commission rate) divided by 100 then multiplied by the price of the property.
+When it comes to how to calculate real estate commission, it uses a simple equation: The agreed-upon payment percentage (or commission rate) divided by 100, then multiplied by the price of the property.
 For example, if a homeowner sells their home for $200,000, and the commission rate is 5%, the agent’s commission would be (5/100) x 200,000 = $10,000.

 In some cases, the commission is not set at an even rate.
 For example, an agent may charge an 8% commission for the first $100,000 and 4% for the rest.
 To calculate this uneven rate, you can simply break it into two equations and then add together the results to find the total rate.